Noddy (camera): Other idents

-A number of other presentational devices were used, the main one of these being the analogue clock.
-To allow enough light onto the model, a light was fixed onto the camera to shine onto the clock and other idents; this light was not used on the main ident however, which was internally lit; in any event, the mirrored background would have reflected the external light back at the camera and caused glare.
+A number of other presentational devices were captured by the Noddy, the main one of these being the analogue clock.
+To allow enough light onto the model, a light was fixed onto the camera to shine onto the clock and other idents; this light was not used on the main ident, however, which was internally lit.
+In any event, the mirrored background would have reflected the external light back at the camera and caused glare.
 The clock was mechanical, and featured numerals indicated by double lines that increased in thickness the further round the clockface.
 The clock also featured a 'polo' mint centre.
 The clock is quite distinctive, and became strongly associated with the BBC.
 The clock's colour and legend never differed from that of the main ident.

-Following BBC2's 1979 rebrand to the electronic striped 2 ident, technicians started working on an electronic clock to accompany the 1981 new look, and in December 1981 it was this that replaced the mechanical version.
-The new clock featured a single uniform line thickness all the way round, except at 12, 3, 6 and 9 where the lines were doubled.
+Following BBC2's 1979 rebrand to the electronic striped 2 ident, technicians started working on an electronic clock to accompany the 1981 new look.
+In December 1981, this replaced the mechanical version.
+The new clock featured a single uniform line thickness all the way round except at 12, 3, 6, and 9, where the lines were doubled.
 The polo mint centre was also removed in favour of a central dot.
-However the electronic clock only launched in 1981 in England.
-Northern Ireland launched an electronic clock in 1984 but Wales and Scotland retained the mechanical clock until the launch of the next BBC1 ident in 1985.
+However, the electronic clock only launched in 1981 for England.
+Northern Ireland launched an electronic clock in October 1984 (using a slide in the interim) in conjunction with an upgrade to its continuity booth, while Wales and Scotland retained the mechanical clock until the launch of the next BBC1 ident in 1985.

 The looks were also accompanied by static programme captions.
 The captions for the 1969 to 1974 look used the legend of the ident at the bottom of the screen.
 They continued for a while after the new BBC1 logo was introduced.
-However, the style was changed in 1976 to feature a banner at the top of the image featuring double striped lines and the double striped BBC1 logo that would only feature on the main ident 5 years later.
+However, the style was changed in 1976 to feature a banner at the top of the image with double striped lines and the double striped BBC1 logo that would only feature on the main ident 5 years later.
 This design was used until February 1985.